Vernon C. Bain Correctional Center: Usage

-The jail barge was the subject of several high-profile incidents in its final years.
-For example, one inmate died in 2021 after he contracted meningitis and was left untreated, while another inmate killed himself in 2022 after jumping off the barge.
-Opponents of the barge's continued operation said the facility's inmates, who were largely Hispanic and black, were incarcerated "with minimal oversight".
+Closure

 In September 2023, the city's Department of Corrections announced plans to decommission the Vernon C. Bain Center by that October.
 The DOC would move the barge's 200 staff and 500 prisoners to Rikers Island.
 The last prisoners were moved off the barge that November.
-The Associated Press wrote at the time that the barge was "grim vestige of mass incarceration, an enduring symbol of the city’s failures to reform dangerous jails" in the city.
+The Associated Press wrote at the time that the barge was "grim vestige of mass incarceration, an enduring symbol of the city's failures to reform dangerous jails" in the city.

+In June 2025, city officials announced plans to construct the Hunts Point Marine Terminal at the Bain Correctional Center site.
+Louisiana Scrap Metal bought the barge that October for $1.5 million, and the barge was towed away for scrapping the next month.

 Facilities

 The 625 ft by 125 ft flatbed barge had 16 dormitories and 100 cells for inmates.
 For recreation, there was a full-size gym with basketball court, weight lifting rooms, and an outdoor recreation facility on the roof.
 There were three worship chapels, a modern medical facility, and a library open to inmate use.
 The 47,326-ton facility was on the water, and when it opened, 3 or more maritime crews were maintained under Coast Guard regulations.
 According to John Klumpp, the barge's first captain, in 2002 "the Coast Guard, after years of monitoring the jail barge, finally accepted the reality that that it was, de facto, a jail and not a boat."
 These facilities were featured in the 1993 movie Carlito's Way.

 The jail barge was located in Hunts Point in the South Bronx, about 5 mi from SUNY Maritime College at Throggs Neck.
 The Hunts Point Cooperative Market is located nearby.
 At the time of the barge's opening, the area was difficult to access via public transportation.